Real-World Light Field Image Super-Resolution via Degradation Modulation

 Real-world LF images (especially those captured by Lytro cameras) generally have large noise.
 Directly super-resolving noisy LF images without performing noise reduction can result in visually unpleasant artifacts (see Section~\ref{sec:mismatch-real}).
 In this paper, we consider the simple channel-independent additive white Gaussian noise in our degradation process.
 Each element in the noise tensor $\mathcal{N} \in \mathbb{R}^{H \times W \times 3}$ is a random variable with a mean value of $0$ and an adjustable standard deviation (i.e., noise level).
 It is demonstrated in Section~\ref{sec:mismatch-real} that, when the noise term is considered in our degradation model, the super-resolved images are more smooth and clean with less noise residual and ringing artifacts.

-\subsection{Downsampling}
+\subsubsection{Downsampling}

-We adopt the widely-used bicubic downsampling as the only downsampling approach in our method.
+We adopt the widely-used bicubic downsampling approach in our method.
 In this way, our degradation model can be degeneralized to a standard bicubic downsampling degradation when the kernel width and noise level equal to zero.
 Note that, different from blur kernel and noise level which can vary in the training phase, the downsampling approach is assumed to be fixed.